inner-outer-space/de-zoomcamp-2024/week_1_basics_n_setup/docker_sql/readme.md

 ```
 `-t` or `--tag` assign a name and optionally a tag to the image being built.
 `test:pandas`  image name:image tag<br>
 `.` use current directory as the build context.
-Since -f is not specified here, it will also look for the dockerfile in the current dir.<br><br><br>
+Since -f is not specified here, it will also look for the dockerfile in the current dir.<br>

 #### DOCKERFILE
 You'll normally need more than just python or ubuntu (base images) installed in a container.
 You could specify a bash entrypoint and then install libraries etc via the command line but these will all disappear when you close the container.